#

 - Set operation can be used for:

-- Setting value of a single leaf.
+- Setting the value of a single leaf.

 - Setting values of multiple leaves in a single shell operation.